thediamonder11/thediamonder11/README.md

 # What I do
 I develop skripts for minecraft.
 I make roblox games sometimes.
+I also do over development.

 # Why this account exists
 > Im too lazy to use other accounts.

+> I have lots of my code here.